 The cleaving method focuses on cutting large diamonds that are freshly gotten from the mines into smaller sizes.
 This is also known as rough cuts and the smaller diamonds can be formed into jewelries.
-Cutting method on its part is used for slicing the diamonds into their final sizes, and most importantly, the diamond shape (how it will look at the end).
+Cutting method on its part is used for slicing the diamonds into their final sizes, and most importantly, the diamond cut (how it will sparkle at the end).

 When cutting diamonds, fine sharp knives or lasers that are perfect for the size or sizes of the diamonds involved are used.
 These knives or lasers always produce flawless cuts.
 Most diamond cutters also express that another effective way to cut a diamond is by using another diamond.